On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Bias removal for self-normalized importance sampling

 To deal with unbounded test functions, we need to control the moments of the terms $\Delta_t$.
 For this we derive the following result about PIMH at any iteration $t$, under the same conditions as Theorem~\ref{thm: snis unbounded convergence}.
 The proof is in Appendix~\ref{appx:proof:thmpimh}.
+Here and in the rest of this section we focus on the case $p\geq 2$ for simplicity, but the result could be extended to $p>1$ with a different dependency on $N$.

 \begin{prop} Assume that there exist $p \in [2,\infty)$ and $r \in [2,\infty]$ such that $q(\omega^p) < \infty$ and $q(f^r)<\infty$, and $q(f^2\cdot \omega^2)<\infty$.
 Let $(\bfx_t)$ be the PIMH chain started from $\bfx_0\sim \bar{q}$.
 Then, for any $2\leq s \leq pr/(p+r+2)$ and any $N\geq 1$, there exists $C$ such that for all $t\geq 0$: